 An airline pilot and his wife want to buy a home with more space in Atlanta.
 He'd like a single-family home in a more rural area near the airport, while she's hoping for a townhouse with more square footage close to downtown.

-A young couple has outgrown their small house and wants more land to expand their hobby farm.
-She wants a Colonial-style home on 5 acres, but he wants a farmhouse with a barn and outbuildings on as many as 50 acres.
+A young Connecticut couple has outgrown their small house and wants more land to expand their hobby farm.
+She wants a Colonial-style home on five acres, but he wants a farmhouse with a barn and outbuildings on as many as 50 acres.

 Ready to buy their first home, a Salt Lake City couple tries to get on the same page.
 He wants the ease and lack of maintenance that a townhouse provides, but she wants the cozy charm of a single-family home.

 A family of four wants to lay down roots in the tranquil town of Saratoga Springs in upstate New York.
 She wants a Colonial or Cape Cod-style home nestled in a family-friendly neighborhood, but he wants a farmhouse with lots of land and access to a lake.